alexarch21/history-explorer-card/README.md

 Timeline graphs will always automatically group if possible.
 Graphs defined manually in the YAML will never auto-group, their grouping can be controlled in the YAML.

 ![image](https://user-images.githubusercontent.com/60828821/156686448-919cbd9c-4e77-4efc-a725-e53a7049a092.png)

+You can hide an entity in a graph by clicking its label on the top.
+Click it a second time to make the entity visible again.
+An entity can be hidden by default using the `hidden` property in your entityOptions or in the manual YAML (see the advanced YAML example at the end of this readme).

 ### Line interpolation modes